Staining a Dresser Darker

 Gel Stain Tips

 Learn more about removing stains in this post on refinishing an old dresser and here are the best sanders to remove paint.
-Learn more about how to stain wood darker with gel stain here!
+If you want to know if you can you stain over paint, check this blog post to know the answer.

 How to Stain a Dresser Darker – Super Dark Method